Ang pow, a red packet of prosperity and blessings

 15 days of the Chinese New Year

-Baby's "full moon", birthdays and weddings
+Mua Guek (baby's first "full moon"), birthdays and weddings

 ang pow © Adrian Cheah